 How to Change an Icon in Mac OS X

 You can change the icon of just about any file, folder, volume, or application in Mac OS X. This is an easy way to customize the appearance of items in the file system, and it can be a fun way to add a customized look to the desktop and home folder on a Mac.
-It only takes a moment per icon, and they can either be changed to icons belonging to another file or app, or changed to any image, and we’ll show how to do both.
+It only takes a moment per icon, and they can either be changed to icons belonging to another file or app, or changed to any image.
+This tutorial will show you how to change any icon on the Mac with these methods.

-Change an Icon to an Image in Mac OS X
+How to Change an Icon to an Image in Mac OS X2>

 Customizing icons with any image is very easy.
 In this example we’ll switch the default Automator application icon for this app that quits everything to a customized icon created through Preview: